zhill/enterprise-docs/content/docs/quickstart/enabling_windows.md

    The following also includes the GitHub advisories feed for NuGet/.NET support and for parity with the hosted feed service.

-   Note that you will need to obtain and provide access tokens for MS and GitHub vulnerability feed configuration.
+   Note that you will need to obtain and provide access tokens for MSRC and GitHub vulnerability feed configuration.
 See the comments inline for instructions on how to obtain these tokens.

     ```